ding-lab/SomaticWrapper.CPTAC3.b1/README.md

 ## Edit path definition file

-The script `CPTAC3.b1.WXS.paths.sh` contains all of the paths used for the analysis and must be edited to run a new project.
+The script `sw.config.sh` contains all of the paths used for the analysis and must be edited to run a new project.

 ### Path overview